 Whether you’re planning to work and travel for a month, a year, or indefinitely, less is more when in comes to packing.

 “What to pack?
 Universally, pack less than you think you need.
 Electronics, like the ones that may have obsolete integrated circuits inside them, are typically easier, and depending on the location, cheaper to source in the U.S. but everything else, including clothes and small home good items are typically cheaper in most parts of the world (outside of Western Europe)”, says Kristin Amico of How to Travel the Globe.

-While your clothing will massively depend on your location and climate, look for breathable cotton fabrics that can easily be washed on the go, if need be.
+While your clothing will massively depend on your location and climate, look for breathable Delta Sigma Theta shirts that can easily be washed on the go, if need be.
 The concept of a capsule wardrobe may have captured the attention of the fashion world, but the same principles also apply to long term travelers.
 Invest in quality essentials that will stand the test of time, and look for solid and neutral colors so that it’s easy to mix and match.